-I was born as an American west-Indian for most households the observed religion is Hinduism.
+Born as an American west-Indian our household observed Hinduism as our religion like the majority from this part of the world.
 My parents weren’t devout Hindus, but they did what they felt was necessary to comply with the customs.
 I watched my Mom pray in front of an altar with a picture or a statue of a god every Sunday.
 I was one to never follow suit when it came down to praying at an altar.
 I never understood the religion.
 I always felt something was missing but I just didn’t know what.

 So Leticia took me on a journey.
 From time to time we talked and she listened to my issues; and throughout our talks she would always refer to the Bible as her book of life.
 She always said to me “Look to God for all your answers; leave your problems at the foot of the cross and let God in so that he can show you a new way.”
 As much as I wanted to know more about Christ I still felt ashamed.
 I believe it had to do with the thought of abandoning the Hindu beliefs that my parents taught me over the years.
 Much to my surprise the next day I went to work and there was a women’s devotional Bible on my desk.